-The Beard Center on Aging at the University of Lynchburg addresses the needs of older citizens through community education, engagement, and outreach.
-The student-led center offers unique, immersive learning opportunities for University of Lynchburg students through research initiatives, meaningful outreach, educational programs, and professional conferences, seminars, and workshops to meet the needs of Central Virginia’s aging population.
+The Beard Center on Aging at the University of Lynchburg aims to address the needs of older citizens through community education, engagement, and outreach.
+The Center offers unique opportunities for Lynchburg students to learn immersively through research initiatives, meaningful outreach, educational programs, and professional conferences, seminars, and workshops.

 The Center for Community Development and Social Justice (CCDSJ) supports sustainable community outreach and advocacy initiatives between the University of Lynchburg and the greater Lynchburg area that focus on social justice issues in the city’s neighborhoods.
 The center was established in 1996 through an endowment by Rosel H. Schewel ’71 MEd, ’83 EdS and Elliot S. Schewel.

 The Center for Economic Education, a collaborative program with the Virginia Council for Economic Education, promotes economic literacy with a special emphasis on educating and supporting K-12 teachers.
 Innovative, SOL-compliant economic education resources and training opportunities are provided for teachers to develop students into competent, productive participants in the local and global economies.
 The center also facilitates economic and financial education workshops for parents.

 The Center for Education and Leadership focuses on developing and sustaining a recommitment to public education.
 The center provides opportunities for student and community engagement through various initiatives: Lynchburg Together, The Leadership Institute for Neighborhood Engagement, and A Breath of Fresh Air.